 How Common Are Insect Sting Allergies?

-About 2 million Americans have allergies to the venom of stinging insects.
-Many of these individuals are at risk for life-threatening allergic reactions.
-Approximately 50 deaths each year in the U.S. are attributed to insect sting allergies.
+About 2 million Americans have allergies to the venom of stinging bugs.
+Many of these people are at risk for life-threatening allergic reactions.

 If stung by a bee, the bee usually leaves a sac of venom and a stinger in your skin.
 Remove the stinger within 30 seconds to avoid receiving more venom.
 Gently scrape the sac and stinger out with a fingernail or a stiff-edged object like a credit card.
-Do not squeeze the sac or pull on the stinger -- this will cause the release of more venom into the skin.
+Don’t squeeze the sac or pull on the stinger, or more venom will get into you.